UK Calculator Editorial Team

 How is redundancy pay calculated UK?

-UK statutory redundancy pay is calculated based on: your age, weekly pay (capped at £700 from April 2024), and years of continuous service (max 20 years).
-You get: half a week's pay for each year aged under 22, one week's pay for each year aged 22-40, and one and a half weeks' pay for each year aged 41 or over.
+UK statutory redundancy pay is calculated based on: your age, weekly pay (capped at £751 for redundancies on or after 6 April 2026), and years of continuous service (max 20 years).
+You get: half a week's pay for each full year you were under 22, one week's pay for each full year you were 22 to 40, and one and a half weeks' pay for each full year you were 41 or over.

 Is redundancy pay taxable?

 The first £30,000 of redundancy pay is tax-free.
-This includes statutory redundancy pay and any additional redundancy payment from your employer.
+This includes statutory redundancy pay and any additional ex-gratia redundancy payment from your employer.
 Amounts over £30,000 are taxed as income.
-Payments for holiday, notice period, or bonuses are taxed normally.
+Payments for holiday, notice (PILON) or bonuses are taxed normally and do not count towards the £30,000 tax-free amount.

 How many years do you need to work to get redundancy?

 You need at least 2 years of continuous employment with the same employer to qualify for statutory redundancy pay.
-Time spent on maternity leave, sick leave, or secondment counts towards your continuous service.
+Time spent on maternity leave, sick leave or secondment normally counts towards your continuous service.
+Only full years count, and service is capped at 20 years.

 What is a week's pay for redundancy purposes?

 A week's pay is your normal gross weekly earnings before tax.
-If you work variable hours, it's the average over the 12 weeks before you were given notice.
-The maximum weekly pay used for statutory redundancy is capped at £700 (from April 2024), even if you earn more.
+If you work variable hours, it's the average over the 12 weeks before the day you were given redundancy notice.
+The maximum weekly pay used for statutory redundancy is capped at £751 (from 6 April 2026), even if you earn more.

 Can my employer offer less than statutory redundancy?

 No, employers cannot offer less than statutory redundancy pay.
-If you qualify for redundancy (2+ years service), you're legally entitled to the minimum statutory amount.
-Many employers offer enhanced redundancy packages above the statutory minimum, often as part of company policy or union agreements.
+If you qualify (2+ years service), you're legally entitled to the minimum statutory amount.
+Many employers offer enhanced redundancy packages above the statutory minimum, often as part of company policy or a union agreement.

 Pro Tips for Accurate Results